 Notes: The figure shows the survey respondents' experienced difficulties in editorial service.
-The circles indicate the mean of the answers "Very important" (scaled as 1), "Important" (scaled as 0.5) and "Not Important" (scaled as 0), lines indicate standard errors of the mean.
+The circles indicate the mean of the answers "Very important" (scaled as 1), "Important" (scaled as 0.5) and "Not Important" (scaled as 0).
+Horizontal lines indicate the standard errors of the 95% confidence intervals of the mean.